angely-dev/diffplus/README.md

 Because we deal with config files, **each line is unique per indented block.** Therefore, no need for a list of nodes (allowing for duplicates).
 We can directly use raw nested dicts as *n*-ary trees, keys being the lines.

+> For comparison, this [gist](https://gist.github.com/angely-dev/0729c24618e40876b38c81c52278064f) illustrates another approach based on a list of nodes.

 The deep comparison can then be achieved with either a dedicated third-party module or the lightweight [IncrementalDiff](#incremental-diff) helper embedded in this module.

 # HOWTO